2TomL/Cook14U_Final/README.md

 - **Style Reversion:** Reverted the heavy engraved/glow style on the hero subtitle (`.home-subtext`) back to a simpler style.
 - **I18n:** Added client-side i18n support and a language toggle (English / Spanish).

+## Recent changes (2025-11-26)

+- **Merch buy-station:** Added a clickable merch button that links to an external shop.
+The button uses a hover-only animated glow that follows the PNG's alpha (drop-shadow) and removes the focus glow after click to avoid persisting state.
+- **Mobile card layout:** Improved mobile behavior for content cards: closed cards center icons, icons normalized in size, and opened cards nudge the embedded video and lift the platform icon for better visual balance.
+- **Polish & accessibility:** Removed an always-visible demo toggle, kept a right-click session-only live override, and added small JS fixes to clear persistent focus after interaction.

 This repository contains the static frontend for the Cook14U site: a small, stylized Warzone-inspired landing page with live-stream indicator, content cards, and lightweight WebGL visual effects.

 **Quick Summary**